ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

 Thompson sampling is another popular algorithm to solve the multi-armed problem.

+#### The intuition behind Thompson Sampling

+When we run the thompson sampling algorithm, we found the frequency of selecting ads as follows:
 <p align="center">
   <img src="./images/Thompson_Sampling.png">
 </p>

+As you can notice, the best ad to selected found by the algorithm is 4, exactly as the UCB algorithm.

 ## Running
 The results can reproduced by running each script with Python 3: